-&lt;sup>82 FTC v.
+81 FTC v.
 Gem Merch.
 Corp., 87 F.3d 466, 470 (11th Cir.
 1996)(quoting Amy Travel, 875 F.2d at 573).

-avoidance of the truth."83 "An individual's status as a corporate officer gives rise to a presumption of ability to control a small, closely-held corporation.
-A heavy burden of exculpation rests on the chief executive and primary shareholder of a closely held corporation whose stock-in-trade is overreaching and deception.
+misrepresentations, reckless indifference to the truth or falsity of such misrepresentations, or an awareness of a high probability of fraud along with an intentional avoidance of the truth."
+An individual's status as a corporate officer gives rise to a presumption of ability to control a small, closely-held corporation."
+A heavy burden of exculpation rests on the chief executive and primary shareholder of a closely held corporation whose stock-in-trade is overreaching and deception."

 As demonstrated above, the Commission has presented volumes of compelling and undisputed evidence, including the Defendants' own Admissions, that establish corporate liability.
-This evidence clearly demonstrates that the corporate Defendant, by and through its owners and officers Latrese and Kevin Hargrave and employees, violated Section 5 of the FTC Act, the CROA, and the TSR.
-Once the FTC has established corporate liability, the analysis then focuses upon showing that (1) the individual defendant has authority to control the corporate defendant or participates directly in the wrongful acts or practices and (2) the individual defendant has some knowledge of the wrongful acts or practices.
-As discussed below, the
+This evidence clearly demonstrates that the corporate Defendant, by and through its owners and officers Latrese and Kevin Hargrave and employees, violated Section 5 of the FTC Act, CROA, and the TSR.
+Once the FTC has established corporate liability, the analysis then focuses upon showing (1) the individual defendant has authority to control the corporate defendant or participates directly in the wrongful acts or practices and (2) the individual defendant has some knowledge of the wrongful acts or practices.85 As discussed

 The FTC "need not demonstrate . . . that the individual defendant possessed the intent to defraud."
 Jordan Ashley, Inc., 1994-1 Trade Case.
 (CCH) at 72,096 (citing Amy Travel Serv., 875 F.2d at 573-4).
 In addition, "direct participation in the fraudulent practices is not a requirement for liability.
 Awareness of fraudulent practices and failure to act within one's authority to control such practices is sufficient to establish liability."
 Atlantex Assocs., 987 U.S. Dist.
-LEXIS 10911 \ 34.
+LEXIS 10911 34.

-&lt;sup>84 FTC v.
+83 FTC v.
 Windward Mktg.,1997 U.S. Dist.
-Lexis 17114, at \27 (quoting Standard Educators, Inc. v.
+Lexis 17114, at 27 (quoting Standard Educators, Inc. v.
 FTC, 475 F.2d 401, 403 (D.C.
 Cir.
 1973)).